I hated my SVT.

 It is a choice.

 It can sometimes fell like the harder choice because it requires commitment, trust and truth telling.
-True healing means looking at painful things and
+True healing means looking at painful limiting beliefs, patterns keeping you stuck,

-you, embrace yourself, love yourself as you are right now with all your “defects” and make new commitments that seem scary.
+learning to hold space for yourself to process old emotions, re-parent yourself, change limiting behaviors, identify what stops you, embrace yourself with compassion, love yourself as you are right now with all your “issues” and make new commitments.
 It means being really truthful and not using your SVT to avoid things that you don’t want to confront.

-As I reflect back now, on my journey of SVT healing ,in addition to changing my diet, there were 3 things that played a major role in my healing and they all had to do with the emotional, spiritual and energetic layers that I discuss as part of the CORE FOUR HEALING Layers.
+As I reflect back now, on my journey of SVT healing, I can see that in addition to changing my diet, there were 3 things that played a major role in my healing and they all had to do with the emotional, spiritual and energetic layers that I discuss as part of the integrative approach to Healing SVT naturally.

 Here are 3 things that helped me overcome my SVT misery:

 2. TRUTH-I started telling the truth.
 To myself and to others.
 Even when it wasn’t pretty and I didn’t want to.
-I especially told the TRUTH in my JOURNALS.
+I especially told the TRUTH in my JOURNALS (a great place to start)!

 Today, my life is so different than it was back then…

-I feel healthy.
-I never worry about SVT.
-I never have SVT.
+One of the main differences is how little I worry about SVT.
+I never have SVT anymore.
+I have years of practicing positive habits that help me with the foundation of SVT Prevention that I have built my life around.
 I recommit to my health and my values every single day to stay on course.
-I changed careers to reflect the things that I wanted to discuss and spend my time on everyday.
+I work on new creative opportunities to reflect the things that I wanted to discuss and spend my time on everyday like creating healing tools and sharing them with others.

-I LOVE helping people get UNSTUCK and find the path to freedom and healing.
+I LOVE creating healing tools to help people find the path to SVT freedom and healing.

 things that you can do to help yourself.
 If you want, you can start reflecting on the qualities that I